Ulster Volunteer Force: 2020s

 On 4 March 2021, the UVF, Red Hand Commando and UDA renounced their current participation in the Good Friday Agreement.

 In April 2021, riots erupted across Loyalist communities in Northern Ireland.
 On 11 April, the UVF reportedly ordered the removal of Catholic families from a housing estate in Carrickfergus.

-On 25 March 2022, the UVF was blamed for a proxy bomb attack targeting a "peace-building" event in Belfast where Irish Foreign Minister Simon Coveney was speaking.
+The UVF was suspected of organising a hoax bomb attack targeting a "peace-building" event in Belfast where Irish Foreign Minister Simon Coveney was speaking on 27 March 2022.
 Armed men hijacked a van on the nearby Shankill Road and forced the driver to take a device to a church on the Crumlin Road.
 The community centre hosting the event and 25 nearby homes were evacuated and a funeral was disrupted.
-A controlled explosion was carried out and the bomb was later declared a hoax.
+A controlled explosion was carried out and the bomb was declared a hoax.

-On 26 March 2022, the UVF was linked to a hoax bomb alert at a bar in Warrenpoint, County Down.
+The group also continues to carry out racist and sectarian attacks against immigrants and minorities in Northern Ireland.
+The police stated that the UVF had contributed to a 70% rise in hate crime: "It has a deeply unpleasant taste of a bit of ethnic cleansing".

+Despite reports of the UVF to disband, one of its senior figures was sentenced for possession of a firearm and ammunition in suspicious circumstances.